girlscript/winter-of-contributing/Web_Development/Javascript/Git and Bash/readme.md

 - Git is an free and open sources version control command line tool which can manage the commits and branches of your source code.
 - Git can also push your codes to remote server .
 Where you can handle your codes , commits ,  and branches remotely using just Git on your local machine.
 - Using Git you can even shift to different branches and commits and even tracks all the commit logs.
-- Git gives and easy and flexible environment way to records , logs all of your codes.
+- Git gives and easy and flexible environment way to record all of logs and codes.
-- Git gives you environment for multiple developers to work together on a projects .
+- Git gives you an environment for multiple developers to work together on a projects.

 #### How to install Git